Internal Bleaching of the Dark Tooth

 Abbott (2009) evaluated 225 teeth treated with internal bleaching and assessed color modification as “good” in 87.1% of the teeth and “fair” in 12.9% of the teeth.

-Dark yellow and black teeth were less predictable (required more applications) than light yellow and grey teeth.
-Amato (2006) published a 16-year follow-up on 50 teeth treated with internal bleaching and reported that in 62.9% of the teeth the color had remained stable, while there was a marked color change in 37.1%.
+Dark yellow and black teeth were less predictable (requiring more applications) than light yellow and grey teeth.
+Amato (2006) published a 16-year follow-up on 50 teeth treated with internal bleaching and reported that in 62.9% of the teeth, the color had remained stable, while there was a marked color change in 37.1%.

 Additionally, none of the teeth in this study had any signs of internal or external resorption at 16 years.
 A more recent paper (Amato, 2018) reported 85% of the teeth treated with internal bleaching had color stability at 25 years.

-It must be stated that a large access preparation (Figures 2A, 2B) is not required to internally bleach non-vital teeth, as a larger access preparation further compromises the tooth structurally.
+It must be stated that ample access preparation (Figs. 2A, 2B) is not required to internally bleach non-vital teeth, as a larger access preparation further compromises the tooth structurally.
 Figures 3A and 3B illustrate successful outcomes with a much more conservative approach (treatment by Dr. Steve Baerg, Gig Harbor, Washington).

 So, the next time you come across a dark tooth in the esthetic zone, ask yourself if internal bleaching is a possible treatment solution before you pick up the handpiece.